Vegeta2020/CIA-SSD/README.md

 This codebase is released under the [Apache licenes](LICENES).

 ## Acknowledgement
 Our code are mainly based on [Det3D](https://github.com/poodarchu/det3d), thanks for their contributions!
-We also thank for the reviewers's valuable comments of this paper.
+We also thank for the reviewers's valuable comments on this paper.